VengadeshRaj/custom-rate-limiter/README.md

 ## Steps to run the service:

-Make sure Node JS installed in your system.
+- Make sure Node JS installed in your system.
-Clone the repo using `git clone https://github.com/VengadeshRaj/custom-rate-limiter.git`.
+- Clone the repo using `git clone https://github.com/VengadeshRaj/custom-rate-limiter.git`.
-Go inside the root folder.
+- Go inside the root folder.
-Run `npm i` to install all the dependencies.
+- Run `npm i` to install all the dependencies.
-Run `npm run dev` to run the service locally.
+- Run `npm run dev` to run the service locally.

-### example:
+### Example:
 You can able to hit the endpoint 5 times in a 1 minute window.

-If you are within the limit
+If you are within the limit:
 ![within_limit](./images/within_limit.png)

 If you exceed the limit